How to configure multiple Cloud Repositories account in one machine

 NOTE: In this article we will see the steps for GitHub, but for other service providers the steps will be similar.

-Managing multiple GitHub accounts on the same computer or coordinating a team using SSH can be tricky if youโre not set up properly.
-In this guide, weโll walk you through a clean, scalable approach to handling multiple accounts with SSH, and how to onboard your whole team to push code securely via SSH.
+Managing multiple GitHub accounts on the same computer or coordinating a team using SSH can be tricky if you have not set up properly.
+In this guide, we’ll walk you through a clean, scalable approach for handling multiple cloud repositories with SSH.

-In this article, Iโll walk you through a clean, effective way to configure multiple SSH keys on the same machine, assign them to different GitHub accounts, and manage them per project with ease.
-Weโll also cover common mistakes I faced, how to troubleshoot them, and best practices for configuring emails and usernames.
+In this article, We’ll walk you through a clean, effective way to configure multiple SSH keys on the same machine, assign them to different GitHub accounts, and manage them per project with ease.
+We’ll also cover common mistakes, how to troubleshoot them, and best practices for configuring emails and usernames.

 SSH keys solve this cleanly and securely.